quietui/quiet/docs/docs/components/resize-observer.md

 layout: component
 ---

-The component utilizes a [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) to monitor the dimensions of its direct children.
+The component uses a [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) to monitor the dimensions of its direct children.
 A `quiet-resize` event is dispatched for each observed element, once when the element is first observed and once every time the element is resized.

-The host element uses `display: contents`, which makes it invisible in the layout flow while its children appear as direct children of the parent element.

 ```html {.example}
 <div id="resize__overview">